skuodi/StarlinkFob_Peplinkv3/README.md

 This will help with the user knowing how long to hold button.
 No tone for short press.
 ```

+- Button A long press beeps at 9KHz for 50ms
+- Button B long press beeps at 7KHz for 50ms

 ### 4. Add button C functionality